-- 1 I eat out a lot because I often don't have time to cook.
-Luckily, there are lots of good restaurants near where I live. - 2 I'm trying to cut down on coffee at the moment.
+- 1 I eat out a lot because I don't really have time to cook.
+Luckily, there are lots of good restaurants close to where I live. - 2 I'm trying to cut down on coffee right now.
 I'm only having one cup at breakfast. - 3 The doctor told me that I should completely cut out all cheese and dairy products from my diet.